smcheah/burger-restaurant/README.md

 ## Contributing

--   The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.
+-   The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard

 Feel free to create a new issue or alternatively, make a pull request!